wfscheper/stentor/CONTRIBUTING.md

 ## Tests

-Use the `make go:test` command to run the test suite locally.
+Use the `make test` command to run the test suite locally.
 This ensures that your tests are run in the same way as our CI.

 `stentor` uses the [testify] package for most tests, but some tests are written using the [rapid] property testing framework.
 When writing tests, some guidelines that we suggest you follow are:

-- `rapid` and `testify` do not play well with each other, so tests written using [rapid] should use the standard library `testing` package directly.
 - When testing multiple scenarios, prefer [table-driven tests] over multiple test functions.
 - Use the variables `want` and `got` to hold data for assertions: